 Ü Relax doesn’t appear to be clinically tested, which makes it challenging to say for certain whether or not the supplement will cause side effects.
 However, we can make an educated guess based on its active ingredients.

-The most common side effect of kava use is a skin rash, according to a medical review published in the Alternative Medicine Reviews journal.
+The most common side effect of kava use is a skin rash, according to a published in the Alternative Medicine Reviews journal.

 The more serious side potential effects such as liver injury are less common.